flame-engine/flame/doc/collision_detection.md

 In the image you can see how the polygon shape formed by the purple arrows is defined by the red arrows.

+#### HitboxRectangle
+A `HitboxRectangle` is really just a simplified Polygon, but it can be defined more easily.
+To create rectangle you add a `relation` in the constructor which defines the relationship between the length of the horizontal and vertical side and the size of the bounding box.
+To create a `HitboxRectangle` that has half of the width and the full height of the bounding box (`size`)) you do this: `Rectangle(Vector2(0.5, 1.0));`.

+Once you have added the `HitboxRectangle` to a collidable component it will be sized and positioned in relation to that component.
+So if the size of your component is `Vector2(400, 200)` and the relation argument is the same as above your rectangle would be placed in the middle of the component and be 200 pixels wide and 200 pixels tall.

+#### HitboxCircle
+When creating a `Circle` you can define how long the radius is in comparison to the shortest edge of the bounding box, this is the `definition` argument.

+So if you want to create a circle that is positioned as for example a head for your component that has the size `Vector2(100, 400)` and you want the head to be half of the width and positioned on the top third of the component you would write something like this:

+`HitboxCircle(0.5)`

+### Normal Shapes
+These shapes are meant as a tool for using geometrical shapes in a more general way that together with the collision detection system.

+#### Polygon
 You can also create you `Polygon` by using the `fromPositions(List<Vector2> positions)` factory.
 With this one you can simple add a list of points on the canvas and it will transform it into a polygon with a size, which can still be scaled and rotated.

 #### Rectangle
-A `Rectangle` is really just a simplified Polygon, but it can be defined more easily.
-By default a `Rectangle` is a square, but if you want it to be a rectangle you add a definition in the constructor.
-The definition is a vector which explains the relationship between the length of the horizontal and vertical sides.
-To create a `Rectangle` that has double the width to the height you do like this: `Rectangle(Vector2(0.5, 1.0));`.

 Dart already has an excellent way to create rectangles and that class is called `Rect`, you can create a Flame `Rectangle` from a `Rect` by using the `Rectangle.fromRect` factory, and just like with the `Polygon` factory, your rectangle will be sized according to the `Rect` if you use this factory.

-#### Circle
+#### Cirlce
-When creating a `Circle` you can optionally define how long the radius is in comparison to the size, this is the `definition` argument and it is the percentage of the `size` of the circle.

 If you know how long your circle's radius is going to be from the start you can use the `fromRadius` factory and it will set both the `definition` and the `size` of the circle for you.